Updated April 2026

 Third Party, Fire & Theft

 Mid-tier cover adding fire and theft protection for your motorhome.
-Contents cover may or may not be included - check your PDS.
+Contents cover may or may not be included depending on the policy.

 Third-party property damage